 But the US health regulator – Food and Drug Administration (FDA) – has now categorised the Band as a class 1 device over-the-counter product, which means it can be purchased without a doctor’s prescription and purchased direct online.

-In the UK, it is available through Corinium Medical Equipment Ltd at Refluxband.co.uk for £144.
+In the UK, it is available through Corinium Medical Equipment Ltd at Refluxband.co.uk, when in stock, for £290.

 How effective is it?